ryancolorcafe/ryandevelops/_blog_posts/2022-11-15-upgrading-react-testing-librarys-user-event-to-version-14.md

 <blockquote>"user-event is a companion library for Testing Library that simulates user interactions by dispatching the events that would happen if the interaction took place in a browser."</blockquote>

-To sum up, this library helps to closely mimick how the user interacts with the browser and makes for better tests.
+To sum up, this library helps to closely mimic how the user interacts with the browser and makes for better tests.

 # Why should we use it?